Patient education: Testicular cancer (Beyond the Basics)

 RPLND requires specialized knowledge and training; men who require this procedure should seek care in a facility where the surgeon is experienced with RPLND.
 Risks of the procedure depend upon the amount of surgery needed to remove the lymph nodes and whether you have had chemotherapy.

-Radiation therapy — Radiation therapy (RT) refers to the exposure of a tumor to high-energy x-rays in order to slow or stop its growth.
-Exposure to x-rays damages cells.
-Unlike normal cells, cancer cells cannot repair the damage caused by exposure to x-rays, particularly when it is administered over several days.
+Radiation therapy — RT refers to the exposure of a tumor to high-energy X-rays in order to slow or stop its growth.
+Exposure to X-rays damages cells.
+Unlike normal cells, cancer cells cannot repair the damage caused by exposure to X-rays, particularly when the radiation is given over several days.
 This prevents the cancer cells from growing further and causes them to eventually die.

-RT for testicular cancer is given as external beam radiation therapy, meaning that the radiation beam is generated by a machine while you lie on a table underneath or in front of the machine.
-The high energy beams are directed at the lymph nodes, not the scrotum (figure 2).
+RT for testicular cancer is given as external beam RT, meaning that the radiation beam is generated by a machine while you lie on a table underneath or in front of the machine.
+The high-energy beams are directed at the lymph nodes in the pelvic area, not the scrotum (figure 2).

-Radiation therapy (RT) is often recommended after orchiectomy for men with seminoma to decrease the risk of relapse.
-RT may also be used after orchiectomy for men with non-bulky stage II seminoma.
+RT is often recommended after orchiectomy for men with seminoma to decrease the risk of relapse.
+RT may also be used after orchiectomy for men with stage II seminoma that is defined as "non-bulky" (meaning the tumor is smaller than 5 cm in size).
 However, there are potential risks of RT, including impaired fertility, second malignancy, or late cardiac disease (see 'Radiation therapy side effects' below).
 For these reasons, RT is usually reserved for older men, men who could not tolerate chemotherapy, and men who are not good candidates for surveillance.

 Surveillance is only appropriate for men who are willing to have follow-up visits over a period of years.
-Men who are not able or willing to undergo this active surveillance may require additional treatment with either radiation therapy or chemotherapy (see 'Seminoma' below).
+Men who are not able or willing to undergo this active surveillance may require additional treatment with either RT or chemotherapy.
+(See 'Seminoma' below.)

 Testicular cancer treatment recommendations

-Retroperitoneal lymph node dissection is used in some situations after chemotherapy but is not usually performed initially (see 'Lymph node removal' above).
-A short course of chemotherapy or radiation therapy is sometimes used to treat patients with stage I seminoma who are not candidates for active surveillance.
+RPLND is used in some situations after chemotherapy but is not usually performed initially (see 'Lymph node removal' above).
+A single dose of RT or a chemotherapy called carboplatin is sometimes used to treat patients with stage I seminoma who are not candidates for active surveillance.

-Not all treatments are suitable for all patients; a physician will work with you to determine the most appropriate option based upon your situation.
+Not all treatments are suitable for all patients; your doctors will work with you to determine the most appropriate option based upon your situation.

 Nonseminomatous germ cell tumors — Surgery (radical inguinal orchiectomy) is recommended for all men with NSGCT.
-NSGCTs are not as sensitive to radiation therapy as seminomas.
+NSGCTs are not as sensitive to RT as seminomas.
 NSGCTs are also more likely to spread through the bloodstream to other areas of the body, such as the liver, lungs, and brain.

-Treatment with one or two cycles of adjuvant chemotherapy, usually with cisplatin and another chemotherapy agent is usually recommended.
+Treatment with one or two cycles of adjuvant chemotherapy, typically with a drug called cisplatin plus additional chemotherapy agents, is usually recommended.
+In patients with more advanced disease, chemotherapy with multiple agents is considered the standard of care, with up to 3 to 4 cycles of treatment usually given.
+The regimen and number of cycles may vary depending on the extent of disease and patient characteristics.
 Men who have a mass remaining after chemotherapy may require surgery to remove it.
 Patients who require this type of surgical treatment are best treated at a cancer center that treats a large number of men with testicular cancer.

 TESTICULAR CANCER TREATMENT SIDE EFFECTS AND COMPLICATIONS